George King (botanist): Honours and memorials

 King took an interest in the Asiatic Society of Bengal, was sometime president of the Agricultural and Horticultural Society of India.
 He also encouraged research among his friends.
 David Douglas Cunningham and Arthur Barclay helped him on matters of plant pathology.
 He received a degree of LL.D. in 1884 and was elected to the Royal Society in 1887.
 As a landscape gardener, he was recognised by the Royal Horticultural Society and awarded the Victoria Medal of Honour in 1901.
 He was awarded the Linnean Medal in 1901.

 For his work on making quinine and distributing it inexpensively he was made an honorary member of the Pharmaceutical Society and given a ring of honour by Czar Alexander III.
 On 1 January 1890 he was invested as a Companion of the Order of the Indian Empire.
-In 1898 he was created K.C.I.E.
+In 1898 he was created K.C.I.E., entitled to the prefix "Sir".
 A memorial was built at San Remo, where he visited every winter from 1898 until his death.
 There is a memorial plaque to him and his wife in St Machar's Cathedral, Old Aberdeen.